Nursing Home Abuse Lawyers in St. Louis, Missouri

-Unable to care for themselves due to age or illness, many people, together with their families, make the decision to move into a nursing home in order to get the type of care and assistance they need.
-Sometimes nursing homes fail to provide the attention and level of treatment that they are supposed to, and in some tragic cases residents can fall victim to physical and psychological abuse while in the nursing home.
+Unable to care for themselves due to age or illness, many people, together with their families, decide to move into a nursing home to get the type of care and assistance they need.
+Sometimes nursing homes fail to provide the attention and level of treatment that they are supposed to, and in some tragic cases, residents can fall victim to physical and psychological abuse while in the nursing home.

 - Physical abuse — This is essentially any use of force against a vulnerable person that was not the result of an unintentional accident.
 Physical abuse can also include the inappropriate use of drugs to “chemically restrain” a patient.

 - Emotional abuse — Nursing home personnel can inflict emotional abuse on residents by leaving them in a state of emotional distress, anxiety, or fear.
 They can also ignore a resident or leave the person in isolation.

 - Sexual abuse — This includes any non-consensual sexual contact between nursing home personnel and a resident.
 Sexual abuse in a nursing home is particularly troubling because the resident is typically incapacitated to some degree, and the staff member generally has a degree of power, authority and dominance over them.
 Sexual abuse does not necessarily have to include touching.
 It could consist of forcing a resident to view pornography or other people’s sexual acts or forcing the resident to undress for no reason.

 - Financial exploitation — Because many nursing home residents are lonely and looking for friends, they can become an easy target for an unscrupulous nursing home staff member who sees the resident as a source of easy money.
 While residents can be the victims of outright theft, they are more likely to be scammed or tricked into giving away their life savings.
 They are also frequently victims of identity theft and health-care fraud, which is where a facility charges for services that are not provided, even though the resident might be in desperate need of them.